arthurfaria/Fluctations-finite_chaotic_Baths/README.md

 # Thermalization due to a finite and chaotic bath:

-Code for the thermalization of a brownian particle due to a finite and chaotic bath
+Code for the thermalization of a brownian particle due to a finite and chaotic bath in `C/C++`

 ## Repository content